This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Elevate your child's finger above the level of his or her heart as often as you can.
 This will help decrease swelling and pain.
 Prop your child's hand on pillows or blankets to keep it elevated comfortably.

-Follow up with your child's healthcare provider or hand specialist within 2 days:
+Follow up with your child's doctor or hand specialist within 2 days:

 Write down your questions so you remember to ask them during your child's visits.